Twelve Stunning Winter Walks in the Lake District

 Hawkshead is a great place to begin and end a winter walk, as there are lots of pubs to unwind in afterwards, with the Queen’s Head being a favourite with a lovely fire.
 The relatively short wander up to the summit of Latterbarrow hill offers views of Coniston, and is crowned by a tall beacon.

 This one is a dog friendly walk, and offers an insight into the industrial history of the area as well as fantastic views of the Langdale Pikes and nearby fells.
-Taking around two hours, this circular walk is beautiful in the winter time.
+Taking around two hours, this circular walk one of the most beautiful winter walks in the Lake District.

 In the winter when there is typically more rain and groundwater, Aira Force is almost even more impressive than usual.
 With fantastic woodland walks, and several superb waterfalls, you can choose a longer or shorter walk depending on how much time you have and your ability.